Kids’ Sports Podiatry

 Which sports cause injury and pain in kids?

 Simply put, any sport can cause injury and pain in kids, and both boys and girls are affected at similar rates when they are active.
-However, there are certain sports which can make your child more prone to specific age-related pains.
-We all have heard the term, “growing pains” which generally refers to the pain kids can get when going through growth spurts.
-While any child can be affected, research has shown that active kids are more prone to experience growing pains in their feet, legs and knees.
+However, certain sports can make your child more prone to specific age-related pains.
+We all have heard the term “growing pains,” which generally refers to the pain kids can get when going through growth spurts.
+While all children can be affected, research shows active kids are more likely to experience foot, leg, and knee pain during rapid growth spurts.

 Growing pains occur when the bones of their lower limbs grow faster than their muscles, resulting in a pull and stretch on the muscles.
-Pain is commonly located either in the muscle belly (e.g. back of the calves) or at the muscle attachment points (e.g. the achilles tendon).
+Lower limb pain is commonly located either in the muscle belly (e.g. back of the calves) or at the muscle attachment points (e.g. the achilles tendon).
 Children are more likely to experience pain if there is a family history of growing pains.
-Similarly, sports which involve lots of rapid muscle contraction and extension involving the calf and quadricep muscles (e.g. bursts of running and kicking in soccer) will accelerate the stretch and strain on already undergrown muscles and tendons, leading to increased pain needing kids sports podiatry.
+Similarly, sports that involve lots of rapid muscle contraction and extension involving the calf and quadricep muscles (e.g. bursts of running and kicking in soccer) will accelerate the stretch and strain on already undergrown muscles and tendons, leading to increased pain needing kids’ sports podiatry.

 Sports increasing injury rate include: